coolcrowd/worker-service/api.md

 ## Next [/next/{platform}/{experiment}{?worker,answer,rating}]

 The /next command is crucial for the worker-service.
-It instructs the requestor what to display next and consquentyl what the worker should be working on.
+It instructs the requestor what to display next and consequently what the worker should be working on.
 Every response has a type which describes the result.
 There are 5 different types: **FINISHED, ANSWER, RATING, CALIBRATION** and **EMAIL**. **FINISHED** means there are no more assignments left, the worker can be redirected to the crowdworking-platform. **ANSWER** represents an Creative-Task, the client is expected to present the experiment to the worker and let the worker create one or more answers to it. **RATING** should present the experiment and display the answers of other workers.
 The worker can now rate these answers. **CALIBRATION** expects the client to present the returned questions and let him choose the answer from pre-defined fields. **EMAIL** represents the need of an email-address from a worker.
 Additional query-parameters may be required for certain platforms.

 The client may choose to persist the worker-id and pass it when the worker starts working on our framework again, on the same or on an different experiment.
-The worker-id identifies the worker, belongs to the worker and does not change (event between differen experiments).
+The worker-id identifies the worker, belongs to the worker and does not change (event between different experiments).

 ::: note
-The worker-service expects the client to take care of checking that the user works at least on one ANSWER or RATING taks before he skips all the others.
+The worker-service expects the client to take care of checking that the user works at least on one ANSWER or RATING tasks before he skips all the others.
 This means that if the client has at least one of the query-parameter answer or rating set to skip and gets the type FINISHED from the worker-serice he has remember whether the worker submitted an answer or rating.
 If he has not, the client has to try the /next command again without the query-parameter answer or rating.
 If the returning type is not FINISHED, the client should notify the worker that he has to work on at least one of the ANSWER or RATING tasks and act according to the returned type.
 :::

-The worker-service supports mutiple sessions.
+The worker-service supports multiple sessions.
 Depending on the time-limit of the platform and platform-specific properties, the worker can work on an experiment, finish and later start again.

 The protobuf definition of the resource can be viewed [here](https://github.com/coolcrowd/spec/blob/master/workerservice/view.proto);

-Full details about the types in the next segements:
+Full details about the types in the next segments:

 +  Attributes (View)